 - Automatic calibration of the radiometric baseline.

-- Programmable time constant of the integrator: from about 0.1 to 26 seconds.
+- Programmable integration constant (from 0.1 seconds up to 26 seconds).

-- Acquisition of the radiometric signal with 14-bit ADC.
+- Acquisition of the radiometric signal with 13-bit ADC.

-- USB interface (type B) for the connection to a PC with proprietary communication protocol.
+- USB interface (type B connector) for connection to PC.

 How to build an Amateur Radio Telescope: The RAL10KIT